ethereum/remix-ide/docs/file_explorer.md

 #### Remixd

 Remixd is an NPM package that allows you to share a specified folder on your computer with Remix IDE.
-Thus, your files are saved on IndexedDB and on the specified folder, so even if you wipe your browser storage, your files still exist on your computer.
+Thus, your files are saved on IndexedDB and on the specified folder.
 Learn more about Remixd on our [Remixd guide](remixd.html).

 #### Remix Desktop